Coppergate Helmet: Construction

 Suspended from the cap are two cheek guards and a mail curtain.
 The cheek guards are made from individual pieces of iron and at their maximum dimensions are approximately 127 mm long and 88 mm wide.
 They are curved inward both laterally and longitudinally, and each held to the brow band by a single hinge.
 Both hinges are made of two pieces of iron, approximately 50 mm long and 25 mm wide, that were bent in half over a circular rod and then cut to create matching slots; the upper dexter piece has four slots and the lower piece three—one of which is broken—a pattern that is reversed on the sinister side.
 The upper halves fit over sections cut out of the brow band, the lower halves over the cheek guards, and all four pieces are held in place with two iron rivets.
 The slots mesh together, and are held in place by 2.4 mm diameter iron pins, the sinister of which is missing and has been replaced.

 The mail is remarkable in consisting of forge-welded links, rather than the far more common riveted links.
 The helmet was found to be made of iron, with applied brass-work containing approximately 85% copper.
-It is very like the helmets depicted being worn by Anglo-Saxon Northumbrian cavalrymen on one of the Pictish Aberlemno Sculptured Stones, believed to depict the Battle of Dun Nechtain of 685.